Dare to Non-Conform

 4. Stop competing and comparing.

+It's "normal" to complain about a situation without doing anything to change it.
 Most people don't change.
-They may complain about a situation, but they rarely change anything.
 But as the saying goes, "Reality doesn't change until we do."